danjulio/gcore_galagino/README.md

 1. Changed from ILI9341 LCD driver in video.c to use my port of TFT_eSPI.
 2. Changed GPIO pins for buttons (see below).
 3. Added a background image around the play field.
-4. Added a FAST_FPS flag to config.h to try for 60 FPS updates instead of the default 30 FPS (looked at in galingo.ino).
+4. Added a FAST\_FPS define to config.h to try for 60 FPS updates instead of the default 30 FPS (looked at in galingo.ino).
+Add LOG\_FPS define which enables logging FPS values to the serial port.
 5. Detect fast press of gCore power button to power down.
 6. A little cleanup.